-The School is a division of a nonprofit corporation, Bridgeprep Academy, Inc., which qualifies as a tax exempt organization under the Internal Revenue Code Section 501(c)(3), and is, therefore, exempt from income tax.
+The School is a division of a nonprofit corporation.
+The School qualifies as a tax exempt organization under the Internal Revenue Code Section 501(c)(3), and is, therefore, exempt from income tax.
 Accordingly, no tax provision has been made in the accompanying financial statements.